 The FDA is committed to a science-based approach that addresses the public health issues raised by menthol cigarettes.
-To further the FDA’s understanding of the likely public health impact of the use of menthol in cigarettes, the FDA plans to support new research on the differences between menthol and nonmenthol cigarettes, including:
+To further the FDA’s understanding of the likely public health impact of the use of menthol in cigarettes, the FDA supports research on the differences between menthol and nonmenthol cigarettes.

 Information received in response to the ANPRM, as well as new scientific research, will help the agency make the best decisions about possible regulatory actions.

 [2/3/14]: Summary of Write-In Campaigns Submitted to the Menthol ANPRM Docket(PDF - 25KB)

 - [11/22/13 CLOSED DOCKET]: Menthol in Cigarettes, Tobacco Products; Request for Comments (Advance Notice of Proposed Rulemaking)

 - [9-10-13] Federal Register Notice: Menthol in Cigarettes, Tobacco Products; Request for Comments; Extension of Comment Period